-Passing the mobile-friendly test established by search engines might seem like an easy thing to do, but you’d be surprised to find out that there are many that fail this for so many common and simple reasons.
-Check out what you might have overlooked in your quest to be back on top of the search engine results to know what your next step in revamping your website really ought to be.
+Google’s mobile-friendly test might seem easy to pass, but you’d be surprised to find out that there are many who fail it, for common and simple reasons.
+Check out what you might have overlooked in your quest to be back on top of the search engine results.

 Sometime last year, Google announced that they are adding a “mobile-friendly” label to search results.
-They are also going to prioritize a rank boost for websites that get flying colors in their mobile-friendly test.
-If you feel that you’ve made what seemed to be necessary adjustments to your site but still failed, there may be other things that you need to look at.
-There are some simple mobile friendly factors that you might have overlooked in your efforts to pass the test.
-Here are some of them:
+They are also going to prioritize websites that get flying colors in their mobile-friendly test.
+If you feel that you’ve made what seemed to be necessary adjustments to your site but still failed to get a passing grade, there may be other things that you need to look at.
+There are some simple mobile-friendly factors that you might have overlooked in your efforts to pass the test.
+Here are a few of them:

-2. Your site’s font size is practically microscopic.
 There’s nothing more irritating than having to squint at an already small screen to be able to read something in a ridiculously small font size.
-Search engines make piecemeal of these websites.
 Fortunately, a remedy is quite simple in the form of following a base font size of 16 CSS pixels, which is then resized according to the font’s specific properties.

-5. Your site content is a lot wider than the device screen.
 This is usually common in websites that do not exactly prioritize mobile viewing (as they are best viewed in desktops), but it sure is a consideration worth looking into.
 The simple test is that you do not have to make sideways scrolls in order to view the page.
-It might seem simple, but you’d be surprised to find out that so many websites failed this because they were not able to make proper use of viewport meta tags.
+It might seem simple, but you’d be surprised to find out that so many websites failed because they were not able to make proper use of viewport meta tags.